 My gallery space at Art Works on opening night in 2011

-So I’m going to use this blog post as a proxy for an art gallery on a major event night and you, dear reader, are an art patron, as you obviously are, seeing as you’ve stuck with this rambling post this long, so you might as well come along for the rest of the ride…
+So I’m going to use this blog post as a proxy for an art gallery on a major event night and you, dear reader, are an art patron.
+You obviously are, seeing as you’ve stuck with this rambling post this long, so you might was well come along for the rest of the ride…

-Of course it was my father who gave me my first camera, a Ricoh KR-10 with a couple of Vivtar zoom lenses.
-It might have been shared between my brother and I; I can’t quite remember.
-It could very well be that he gave the camera and lenses to my brother and I just ended up “borrowing” them.
+Of course, it was my father who gave me my first camera; a Ricoh KR-10 with a couple of Vivitar zoom lenses.
+It may have been shared between my brother and I. I can’t quite remember.
+It could very well be that he gave the camera and lenses to my older brother and I just ended up “borrowing” them.
 A lot.

-But I knew there was much more to learn about photography than I would be able to experience working at a camera store, so I started researching photography schools (this was way before the internet when all learning had to be paid for).
-It came down to a choice between the Rochester Institute of Technology in upstate New York, or The Brooks Institute of Photography in Santa Barbara, California.
+I knew there was much more to learn about photography than I would be able to experience working at a camera store, so I started researching photography schools.
+(This was way before the internet where all learning had to be paid for.)
+My research came down to choosing between the two best photography schools in the country at that time: The Rochester Institute of Technology in Rochester, New York, or The Brooks Institute of Photography in Santa Barbara, California.
 I carefully considered the merits of both schools, then considered the climate differences between upstate New York and Southern California.
-SoCal won hands down.
+SoCal won hands-down.

-Brooks didn’t have a program in sports photography, but they did have one in Scientific and Technical photography and the literature showed images of people taking high-speed photographs of bullets in flight and even explosions, and did that ever look like fun!
+Brooks didn’t have a program in sports photography, but they did have one in Scientific and Technical photography.
+The literature showed images of people taking high-speed photographs of bullets in flight and even explosions, and did that ever look like fun!

-In the three years I was there, I learned so much about portraiture, corporate photography, studio product photography, lighting, high-speed photography, forensic photography, architectural photography… You name it, I learned how to do it.
+In the three years I was there, I learned so much about portraiture, corporate photography, studio product photography, lighting, high-speed photography, forensic photography, architectural photography… you name it, I learned it.
 Yes, I have pictures of bullets in flight, shockwaves and all.